%2F%2Fusers%2Fc304790d-74c4-4726-bfae-08ef6cd001e1%2Fratecard%2Fimg_43122.jpg&w=1200&q=75)

 "Captain Rick and David were awesome!
 Son's 16th birthday deep sea fishing trip was a success!
 Rough seas but was still a great time and caught quite a few meals!
 Thank you gentlemen for a great experience!" - Leeann

-Blue Marlin: The holy grail of big game fishing.
-These massive predators can top 1,000 pounds, though we usually see them in the 200-400 pound range around here.
-Hooking into one of these bad boys is like trying to stop a freight train – it's an experience you'll never forget.
-They're most common in the summer months, but it's always a special day when we raise a blue marlin.
+Blue Marlin: The holy grail for many offshore anglers, blue marlin are the stuff of legends.
+These massive predators can top 1,000 pounds, though fish in the 200-400 pound range are more common in our area.
+Hooking into a blue marlin is like being strapped to a freight train - it's an experience you'll never forget.
+They're most often encountered in the warmer months, from late spring through early fall.

 June 29, 2025